 Our Student Sponsorship Scheme focuses on giving less fortunate children brighter prospects for the future.
 Alongside our orphan sponsorship programme, we aim to help thousands of children living in poverty around the world.

-With your continued support, we have already opened ten primary schools in Lahore alone, helped 1500 children receive a quality education and assisted in the provision of necessary equipment such as books and uniforms.
+With your continued support, we have already opened ten primary schools in Lahore alone, helped over 1500 children receive a quality education and assisted in the provision of necessary equipment such as books and uniforms.

 However, our work isn’t done yet, and we are always grateful for your help in steering these children’s lives in the right direction.
 Encouraging and enabling them to achieve a proper education can have an incredible impact on a bigger scale.
 As well as significantly reducing substance and child abuse, education provides both children and their communities with the assurance of a better future.